Learn how to pack light for a week with this travel packing checklist

 ✅ This is my favorite anti-theft crossbody travel purse.
 I never travel without it!

 Some airlines’ carry-on weight limits include the personal item.
-When that happens, I take my crossbody only as my personal item and bring the backpack empty in my carry-on suitcase or leave it at home.
+When that happens, I take my crossbody only as my personal item and bring the backpack empty in my carry-on suitcase (to use as a day pack) or leave it at home.